coder-red/live-fraud-detection-agent/README.md

 ## Methods

-- **Two Step Security System:** Built a dual engine decision system that uses XGBoost model to scan every transaction and provide a probability scoring, integrated with LangGraph for behavioural investigation on suspicious cases.
+- **Two Step Security System:** Built a dual-engine decision flow where XGBoost scores every transaction first, then a policy layer decides whether to approve, review, or block it.
+Suspicious cases get passed into an LLM-based review step for extra investigation.

-- **Behavioural Feature engineering:** Engineered features prioritizing transaction Category, geographical location and Temporal Density (Hour/Day), identifying late-night (22:00–03:00) as primary fraud signals.
+- **Behavioural Feature engineering:** Engineered features around transaction category, geographical location, and temporal density (hour/day), with late-night activity (22:00-03:00) showing up as one of the strongest fraud signals.

-- **Agentic Reasoning & HITL:** Developed an asynchronous Human-In-The-Loop (HITL) workflow where the LLM agent analyzes suspicious patterns and pauses execution to request a manual verdict for high risk cases.
+- **Agentic Reasoning & HITL:** Built an asynchronous Human-In-The-Loop (HITL) workflow where the LLM agent explains suspicious patterns, generates reviewer-facing reasoning, and supports a manual verdict flow for high-risk cases.

-- **Fast & Reliable Connection:**  Used FastAPI to build a quick connection between the math model and the AI agent.
-I also added a health check system that makes sure the server is fully awake and ready before sending any data, preventing errors or lost information.
+- **Fast, Stateful Backend:** Used FastAPI to expose the scoring flow as a real API, added PostgreSQL persistence for predictions and fraud cases, and used Redis for request deduplication and sliding-window rate limiting so the system behaves more like a real production service.

+- **Reviewer Console:** Added a Streamlit dashboard to simulate a lightweight fraud-ops console where pending cases, transaction details, model outputs, and human decisions can all be viewed in one place.

 ## Tech Stack

-- **Python**(refer to requirements.txt for the packages used in this project)
+- **Python** (refer to `pyproject.toml` for the main packages used in this project)
 - **Scikit-learn and XGBoost** (machine learning, classification, and feature importance evaluation)
-- **FastAPI** (high speed inference engine used to serve model predictions to the agentic layer)
+- **FastAPI** (real-time inference API and review endpoints)
 - **LangGraph and LangChain** (orchestration of agentic reasoning, state management, and HITL transitions)
-- **Groq** (LLM inference provider used for behavioral reasoning and investigation)
+- **Groq** (LLM inference provider used for behavioural reasoning and investigation)
+- **PostgreSQL and SQLAlchemy** (prediction persistence, fraud case storage, and reviewer history)
+- **Redis** (request deduplication and sliding-window rate limiting)
+- **Streamlit** (review dashboard for pending fraud cases)
+- **Docker Compose** (local multi-service setup for API, Postgres, Redis, and pgAdmin)

 ## Quick Start

-Follow these steps to launch the API and run the agentic simulation on your local machine.
+Follow these steps to launch the API, run the full simulation, and inspect the review workflow on your local machine.

 ---